IliaMalafeev/CodeWars_Katas/README.md

 My current leaderboard percentile: **Top 2.510%**

-All Katas are devided between folders representing the difficulty level, e.g. 5 kyu or 3 kyu.
+All Katas are divided between folders representing the difficulty level, e.g. 5 kyu or 3 kyu.

 Every Kata has a name which corresponds to the original name at [CodeWars](https://www.codewars.com) and can be found on the source.